Pakistan, Speaking For G77/China, Calls For UN Summit For The Future To Focus On Developing Countries Needs - UrduPoint

 Pakistan, Speaking For G77/China, Calls For UN 'Summit For The Future' To Focus On Developing Countries' Needs

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 4th Aug, 2022 ) :Pakistan, speaking on behalf of Group of 77 (developing countries) and China, Thursday underscored the need for the outcome of the proposed United Nations "Summit of the Future" to incorporate the needs, priorities and aspirations of developing countries, with a renewed commitment to U.N.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 5th Aug, 2022 ) ::Pakistan, speaking on behalf of Group of 77 (developing countries) and China, Thursday underscored the need for the outcome of the proposed United Nations "Summit of the Future" to incorporate the needs, priorities and aspirations of developing countries, with a renewed commitment to U.N.
 Charter and multilateralism.

 "The world today is the harbinger of the future; hence, achieving intra-generational equity is the only possible path towards inter-generational equity," Ambassador Munir Akram, the 134-member Group's chairman, said at an informal briefing on UN Secretary-General's report on "Our Common Agenda", which is designed to strengthen multilateral agreements – particularly the 2030 (development) Agenda – and to make a tangible difference in people's lives.